munificent/craftinginterpreters/book/resolving-and-binding.md

 There's one more piece.
-Back in the main Lox class that stitches everything together, we are careful to not run the interpreter if any parse errors are encounter.
+Back in the main Lox class that stitches everything together, we are careful to not run the interpreter if any parse errors are encountered.
 That check runs *before* the resolver so that we don't try to resolve syntactically invalid code.

 But we also need to skip the interpreter if there are resolution errors, so we add *another* check: